DaveBackus/Data_Bootcamp/website/content/bootcamp_data.md

 * **The Upshot** from the NY Times.
 Great graphics, including [these](http://www.nytimes.com/interactive/2015/12/15/upshot/the-best-places-for-better-cheaper-health-care-arent-what-experts-thought.html) [two](http://www.nytimes.com/interactive/2009/07/31/business/20080801-metrics-graphic.html) examples.
 They list their sources, but don't typically post their data.

+* Tim Taylor's **Conversable Economist** blog.
+Tim's a former journalist, so a better writer than most economists.
+He has a [daily post](http://conversableeconomist.blogspot.com/) about a topical economic issue, often with graphs we can use to track down data sources.

 Graphics:

-* **Flowing Data.**  Nathan Yau's [daily graphic](http://flowingdata.com/) and commentary.
-A good sources of ideas - and advice.
+* **Flowing Data.**  Nathan Yau's [daily graphic](http://flowingdata.com/).
+A good sources of ideas and advice.

 * **VizWiz.** Andy Kriebel's ["visualization" blog](http://vizwiz.blogspot.com/).
-A steady stream of examples and advice, including the invaluable Makeover Mondays.
+A steady stream of examples and advice, including the invaluable Makeover Monday.
 Tagline:  "Friends Don't Let Friends Use Pie Charts."

+## More

+This is **not for the timid**, but here is our [huge collection](https://docs.google.com/document/d/1L2ZDKFyyqfOrCGbNcCIE9mmgap4tjkTNuw32hK4c6BI/edit?usp=sharing) of data sources and applications.
+Get a cold drink and a comfy chair and see what strikes your fancy.
+Active investing?
+Movies?
+Shooting deaths?
+All this and more.